Denny Vrandečić

-Zdenko "Denny" Vrandečić (born 27 February 1978 in Stuttgart, Germany) is a Croatian computer scientist.
+Zdenko "Denny" Vrandečić (born 27 February 1978) is a Croatian computer scientist.
 He was a co-developer of Semantic MediaWiki and Wikidata, the lead developer of the Wikifunctions project, and an employee of the Wikimedia Foundation as a Head of Special Projects, Structured Content.
 He published modules for the German role-playing game The Dark Eye.

-He lives in the San Francisco Bay Area in California, United States.
+He lived in the San Francisco Bay Area in California, United States, until mid 2024, after which he returned to Stuttgart.